tempoCollaboration/OQuPy/PULL_REQUEST_TEMPLATE.md

 This checklist serves as a guide for contributors and maintainers to assess whether a contribution can be merged into the main branch and thus serves to guarantee the quality of the package.
-Please also read the [contribution guideline](https://github.com/tempoCollaboration/OQuPy/blob/main/CONTRIBUTING.md).
+Please read the [contribution guideline](https://github.com/tempoCollaboration/OQuPy/blob/main/CONTRIBUTING.md).

 Before you submit a pull request, please go through this checklist once